-In tank or Internal fish tank filters are designed to be placed inside your aquarium, typically in one of the rear corners.
+An In-tank or Internal fish tank filters are designed to be placed inside your aquarium, typically in one of the rear corners.
 And remain fully submerged in the water.
 Most will have an outlet that will be located just beneath the surface of your water.

 The filter then sucks water in near the bottom and pumps the water through the filter media located inside the filter unit.

 Benefits Of Internal Tank Filters